JohnCosta27/RealTimeTradingSystem/log/logbook.md

  - Endpoints for the trading of assets are complete, now I need further testing.

 ## 29/11/2022
- - Achieved a goal today.
-All the backend is fully dockerised and running in containers!
+ - All the backend is fully dockerised and running in containers!

 ## 22/11/2022
-It has been too long without an update, I have been very busy with deadlines recently.
-However today I have started the Interim report, and added a lot of detail.
+Started interim report, completed a first draft of the structure and included a lot of my research.

 ## 23/11/2022
 Adding sections about version control monorepos and git worktrees.